 If you need medication

-Some people do everything right and still need insulin or oral medication.
-This is not a failure and it does not mean you tried hard enough.
-Sometimes the hormones simply win, and medication is the safest, most caring thing for you and your baby.
-Plenty of people need it, take it, and have perfectly smooth pregnancies.
+Some women do everything right and still need insulin or pills.
+That is not you failing, and it is not you not trying hard enough.
+Sometimes the hormones just win, and medication is the safest, kindest thing you can do for you and the baby.
+Plenty of people take it and sail through the rest of pregnancy without a hitch.

 What it means for your baby

-When blood sugar stays well controlled, most babies are born healthy and at a normal size.
-The risks people worry about, like a larger baby or low blood sugar after birth, are mostly tied to blood sugar that runs high and unchecked.
-That is exactly why all the monitoring matters.
-You are not being fussed over for no reason, you are keeping things on track.
+When your blood sugar stays in a good range, the large majority of babies come out healthy and a normal size.
+The stuff people worry about, a bigger baby, or the baby’s blood sugar dropping after birth, is mostly tied to sugar that runs high and unwatched for a long time.
+That is the entire reason for all the finger pricks and checks.
+It can feel like a lot of fuss over you, but you are really just keeping things on track.

 When to call your provider

-Reach out to your care team if your blood sugar numbers are consistently above the targets they gave you, if you feel shaky, sweaty, confused, or unusually dizzy (possible signs of low blood sugar), or if you notice a sudden drop in your baby’s movements.
-Trust your gut.
-If something feels off, calling is always the right move, and your team would much rather hear from you.
-If you think you may be having a medical emergency, contact your local emergency services right away.
+Call your care team if your numbers keep coming in above the targets they gave you, if you feel shaky, sweaty, confused, or strangely dizzy (those can mean your sugar has dropped too low), or if your baby is moving a lot less than normal.
+Trust your gut here.
+If something feels off, calling is never an overreaction, and your team would much rather hear from you.
+And if it feels like an emergency, forget all of this and call your local emergency number right away.

-For more on staying well during these months, see our broader guide to a healthy pregnancy.
+For more on looking after yourself through these months, take a look at our bigger guide to a healthy pregnancy.

 Medical disclaimer: This article is for general educational purposes only and is not medical advice.
 It does not replace care from a doctor, midwife, or other qualified professional.
 Always follow the guidance of your own care team about screening, blood sugar targets, diet, and medication.
 If you think you may be experiencing a medical emergency, contact your local emergency services right away.